I tried extracting exercise records from Ring Fit Adventure's result screen using the multimodal capabilities of Foundation Models

 Create a new iOS project in Xcode.
 The basic setup is the same as in the multimodal basics article.

 Add the two target screenshots to .xcassets.
-Here they were added with the names rfa1 and rfa2.
+Here, I added them with the names rfa1 and rfa2.

-First, prepare a simple screen that executes processing and displays text when a button is tapped.
+First, prepare a simple screen that executes a process and displays results as text when a button is tapped.

 import SwiftUI